 This information is taken from an apprenticeship framework.
 It sets out what qualifications the apprentice can achieve.

-- 2 (equivalent to GCSEs at grades A* to C)
+- 3 (equivalent to A levels at grades A to E)

 - Typical length

 Your chosen training provider can advise you about entry requirements for apprentices.

 Your chosen training provider can advise you about the kinds of skills apprentices will learn.